Will-ALVIDI/cppStartingKit/README.md

 * C, C++ and C++11 combined and improved syntax highlighting support.
 * Custom C++ build system for g++ compiler.

-**/!\ It is highly recommended to read the Philosophy section just below before to install and use this package. /!\**
+**It is highly recommended to read the Philosophy section just below before to install and use this package.**

 ## Philosophy
 The main objective of this project is to provide a fully functional and self-contained starting toolkit for beginners(like me) with C++ and Sublime Text including :